 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's grab this T and reconnect that portion of the main.
-And let's go back up to the T on the other side of the main and get rid of it.
-And now that this is isolated, we can set it to nine foot eight.
+Let's grab this tee and reconnect that portion of the main.
+And let's go back up to the tee on the other side of the main and get rid of it.
+And now that this is isolated, we can set it to 9'8".

-When you're moving pipe, be careful and wary that you're not moving an entire system.
-Now what we can do is if we draw to the center line of the main, we should have an automatic connection.
+When you're moving pipe, be careful that you're not moving an entire system.
+Now what we can do is, if we draw to the centerline of the main, we should have an automatic connection.
 Looks good.

-Let's do that on the other piece down here.
+Let's do the same on the other piece down here.
 Okay, let's just confirm everything back with our section.
-And as we can see here, we have a nice filler piece.
+And as we can see here, we have a good filler piece.

-And the length is about three and a half inches, should be good.
+And the length is about 3½ inches—should be good.
 It's tight, but that can be fabricated.
 We can drag this over and see the same thing on this side.

 Okay, we're good.
-So it also seems that this area, this pipe, this pipe, we took care of this.
-And this one is also going through this duct work here.
+So it also seems that this area, this pipe and this pipe, we took care of this.
+And this one is also going through this ductwork here.

 We'll do the same thing.
-Let's delete the fittings and let's set them to nine foot eight.
-If it's not available as a selection, we can type it.
+Let's delete the fittings and let's set them to 9'8".
+If it's not available as a selection, we can enter it manually.

-And if we zoom in, we can see right here is the piece of main we re-elevated, it's nine foot eight.
-And now we are going under the duct work and we're still above the ceiling.
+And if we zoom in, we can see right here is the piece of main we re-elevated—it's 9'8".
+And now we are going under the ductwork and we're still above the ceiling.
 Same with these pieces.

 So this is essentially a portion of what coordination would look like with another discipline.
 Let's check one more thing.
-Let's go to our level two reflected ceiling plan.
+Let's go to our Level 2 reflected ceiling plan.

-Now we're seeing the duct work here in this plan, and we'll get rid of it for our annotations.
-But it'll serve a purpose for our sprinklers, so let's zoom in on some of the classrooms.
-Overall, it looks pretty good, but we do have some register locations that could be problematic with our sprinklers.
+Now we're seeing the ductwork here in this plan, and we'll get rid of it for our annotations.
+But it'll serve a purpose for our sprinklers, so let's zoom in to some of the classrooms.
+Overall, it looks pretty good, but we do have some register locations that may conflict with our sprinklers.

-So for example, in this work room here, this might be in this tile.
+So for example, in this work room here, this might fall within this tile.
 We can still maintain our spacing and move it over.
 So let's click on this sprinkler.

 We'll go back to the reflected ceiling plan, and now we're in a new tile there.
-And we're still spaced okay to that wall.
-Now this one might be problematic as well, or maybe this will go to this tile.
+And we're still properly spaced to that wall.
+Now this one might be problematic as well, or perhaps this one aligns with another tile.

 We'll leave this one for now.
-Okay, and in case we do have to move it, it's just as easy as clicking on the sprinkler, move.
+Okay, and in case we do have to move it, it's just as simple as clicking on the sprinkler and moving it.
 And we can go two feet, and we can go back to our piping plan and see that it's still connected.

 Okay, so in the next series of videos, we'll begin our annotations for our piping and reflected ceiling plans and wrap up our project.